Toward Reproducible and Standardized Computer Architecture Simulation with gem5: Background and Motivation

 \section{Background and Motivation}

-gem5 is a widely used, cycle-level, open-source simulator for computer architecture research~\cite{binkert2011gem5, lowe2020gem5}.
+gem5 is a widely-used, cycle-level, open-source simulator for computer architecture research~\cite{binkert2011gem5, lowe2020gem5}.
 With more than 1,600 GitHub forks and contributions from both academia and industry, it supports a broad range of systems, from simple in-order cores to complex out-of-order processors and advanced memory hierarchies.

 Because architectural research typically requires evaluating designs across many workloads, gem5 enables simulation of diverse applications and benchmark suites in either syscall emulation (SE) mode or full-system (FS) mode.
 These workloads range from small microbenchmarks to being part of larger suites such as PARSEC~\cite{bienia2008parsec}, NAS Parallel Benchmarks (NPB)~\cite{npb}, and GAPBS~\cite{beamer2015gap}.
 In gem5, each such unit is represented as a ``Workload,'' which packages all required dependencies, including disk images, kernels, and input parameters.